Player Interface

 Quest slots

-Quests are indexed based on their order in your configuration or generation logic.
+Quests are indexed starting at 1, based on their loading order.

 For example, if you have: